Spring 2024 Registration Closed

 The Lakeland Recreational Soccer program provides a fun and educational youth soccer league for all members of the local community.
 Our Spring season runs from March through May.
 The program provides all children the opportunity to learn the game in a positive, fun, and productive environment.
 Our volunteer coaching staff receives continuous training and follows a specific curriculum overseen by our league director.

 All players are placed in Divisions based on their birth years.
-Players can not play down a division based on their birth years.
-Any player requesting to play up a division must submit in writing the reason why to the league director for approval.
+Players can not play down or up in a division based on their birth years unless special circumstances are needed to provide that player an opportunity to play.
+Any player requesting to play up or down must submit in writing to the league director for review.
 All 5U and 6U divisions are coed.
-8U divisions may be coed or single-gender.
-10U and older divisions are single-gender.
+8U divisions may be coed or single-gender (SG).
+10U and older divisions are single-gender (SU).

-*Teams in the 10U and older age groups may play cross-over games in the Arlington or Bartlett Leagues as well as in-house games.
-This will be determined by the director once all registrations are received.
+*Teams in the 10U and older age groups may play games in other leagues such as Arlington or Bartlett as well as in-house games.
+Age groups may also be combined if needed to form teams for leagues.
+This will be determined by the director once all registrations have been received.